 Foundations of Patient Care (FPC) is a 10-month course that integrates the biomedical disciplines (Histology, Gross Anatomy, Neuroscience, Physiology, Microbiology, Immunology, Pathology and Pharmacology) with clinical skills, a leadership curriculum, and concepts in health disparities.

-• The Cultural Determinants of Health & Health Disparities (CDHD) portion of the course introduces students to concepts and research in cultural humility, health disparities, and the sociocultural influences on health and wellness.
+The Social and Structural Drivers of Health (SSDH) portion of the course introduces students to concepts and research in cultural humility, health disparities, and the sociocultural influences on health and wellness.
 Sessions use reflective writing, lectures, and small group discussion to meet course goals.

 Advanced Clinically Centered Education in Spanish (ACCES)